-21.0 48.0 Enforcement
+21.0 Enforcement

-21.1 The Licensing Authority expects all responsible licence holders to adhere to conditions attached to their premises licence and to fully promote the licensing objectives.
-This is also expected from holders of Club Premises Certificates, users of Temporary Event Notices and Personal Licence holders of the Borough.

-21.2 Authorised officers of the Council will carry out both pro-active risk rated inspections and re-active inspections to investigate complaints and referrals to ensure compliance.

-21.3 The Licensing Authority shall focus on agreed problem and high-risk premises which require greater attention, while providing a lighter touch for low risk premises or those that are well run.
+- 21.1 The Licensing Authority expects all licence holders to adhere to conditions attached to their premises licence and to fully promote the licensing objectives.
+This is also expected from holders of Club Premises Certificates, users of Temporary Event Notices and Personal Licence holders of the Borough. - 21.2 Authorised officers of the Council will carry out both pro-active risk rated inspections and re-active inspections to investigate complaints and referrals to ensure compliance. - 21.3 The Licensing Authority shall focus on agreed problem and high-risk premises which require greater attention, while providing a lighter touch for low risk premises or those that are well run.
 This should ensure that the Council resources are used efficiently and effectively.

-21.4 The Licensing authority reminds operators of licensed premises that it is incumbent on them to provide appropriate training for their staff to ensure the promotion of the licensing objectives.

-21.5 It is a criminal offence under section 136 of the 2003 Act to carry on any of the licensable activities other than in accordance with a licence or other authorisation under the 2003 Act.
-It is also an offence for a person to knowingly allow the licensable activity to be carried on.
+Factors to be taken into account when determining whether a premises is considered high risk or not include: history of compliance from pro-active licensing inspections, history of complaints, information or referrals from Responsible Authorities and confidence in management at the premises. - 21.4 The Licensing authority reminds operators of licensed premises that it is incumbent on them to provide appropriate training for their staff to ensure the promotion of the licensing objectives.
+For example, this includes training in relation to age verification and the prohibition of the sale and supply to intoxicated persons. - 21.5 It is a criminal offence under section 136 of the 2003 Act to carry on any of the licensable activities other than in accordance with a licence or other authorisation under the 2003 Act.
+It is also an offence for a person to knowingly carryout this unauthorised licensable activity.
 The fine for this offence is unlimited.
-The local authority, the Police and other authorised persons under the Act have powers to take action in relation to premises carrying on unauthorised activities.

-21.6 18.1 Any enforcement action taken in relation to the duties of this Licensing Authority under the Licensing Act 2003 will comply with the London Borough of Hillingdon Council's the current Residents Services Enforcement Policy.current 'Prosecutions and Sanctions Policy'
+The local authority, the Police and other authorised persons under the Act have powers to take action in relation to premises carrying on unauthorised activities. - 21.6 Any enforcement action taken in relation to the duties of this Licensing Authority under the Licensing Act 2003 will comply with the London Borough of Hillingdon Council's current 'Prosecutions and Sanctions Policy'

-21.7 18.2 The Council also supports the 'Hampton Principles' of avoiding duplication when carrying out inspections and will endeavour to carry out its inspections of licensed premises in accordance with those principles.

-21.8 18.3 Enforcement Officers will also comply with the The Code for Crown Prosecutors published by the Crown Prosecution Service Regulators Code', which can be accessed at: https://www.gov.uk/government/publications/regulators-code https://www.cps.gov.uk/publication/code-crown-prosecutors
+- 21.7 The Council also supports the 'Hampton Principles' of avoiding duplication when carrying out inspections and will endeavour to carry out its inspections of licensed premises in accordance with those principles. - 21.8 Enforcement Officers will also comply with 'The Code for Crown Prosecutors published by the Crown Prosecution Service which can be accessed at: